Sakariye-UI/Nested-data-/README.md

 Helping Klaviyo Users Unlock Better Segmentation & Automation

-🚀 What Problem Does This Solve?
+🚀 What Problem Does This Solve?:

 Klaviyo (and many segmentation tools) struggle with nested data because they only support top-level attributes.